habbokey/handchill-clone/README.md

 4. And database settings.

-    • PhpMyAdmin open.
+    • PhpMyAdmin open

-    • Your database.
+    • Your database

-    • Open the config table.
+    • Open the config table

-    • URL and title edit.
+    • URL and title edit

 5. Adapt the CMS to your hotel via the `Library > Sessions > Config > Language > En` file.